-Or perhaps the better questions to ask is what’s a good digital marketing strategy?
+Or perhaps the better question to ask is, what’s an excellent digital marketing strategy?
 After all, the business world is full of fad buzzwords a flashy consultant will throw at you to dazzle.
-But before we write them off, these buzzwords usually do refer to very real and valuable concepts we can utilize to improve our business processes.
+But before we write them off, these buzzwords usually refer to valuable concepts we can utilize to improve our business processes.
 This is especially true with digital marketing strategies.
 Without a doubt, your modern business will need an efficient and effective online presence to compete.
-And with a the help of an organization as highly qualified as INLANDLIGHT, growing companies can experience upwards of 1000% returns on marketing and online media buys.
-But trying to jump into the world of Internet apps, software, social media, and SEO without a unified plan is like riding rapids without having a river map.
-Or a paddle.
+With the help of qualified help, growing companies can experience upwards of 1000% returns on marketing and online media buys.
+But trying to jump into the world of Internet apps, software, social media, and SEO without a unified plan is like riding rapids without having a river map or a paddle.

 A digital marketing strategy is exactly how it sounds.
-It is a long-term, action plan outlining how to manage all facets of your online presence in order to achieve (and surpass) your business objectives.
+It is a long-term action plan outlining how to manage all facets of your online presence to achieve (and surpass) your business objectives.

-Think of a digital marketing strategy like a New Years’ resolution.
-A good one is specific, well thought-out and critically reviewed, and comes with actionable items—or tactics—that are specific and achievable.
+Think of a digital marketing strategy like a New Year’s resolution.
+A good one is specific, well thought-out, and critically reviewed, and comes with actionable items—or tactics—that are specific and achievable.
 A goal that is too generic or ambiguous will lend itself to failure.
-A goal without concrete steps to achieve it will seem overwhelming and be given up on quickly.
+A plan without concrete steps to achieve it will seem overwhelming and be given up on quickly.

 But what truly sets digital marketing strategies apart is the measurability of the success of your digital business tactics in achieving your business objectives.
-There is a plethora of data about consumer interactions with your marketing tactics that can be collected with a myriad of applications, and a good digital marketing strategy includes the tools and techniques to measure the results of your marketing tactics in a comprehensive and scientifically rigorous way.
-Then, of course, you can interpret the success of your current tactics and adjust in real-time as needed until you are achieving your business objectives.
+There is a plethora of data about consumer interactions with your marketing tactics that can be collected with a myriad of applications, and an excellent digital marketing strategy includes the tools and techniques to measure the results of your marketing tactics in a comprehensive and scientifically rigorous way.
+Then, of course, you can interpret the success of your current tactics and adjust in real time as needed until you achieve your business objectives.

 A thorough and successful digital marketing should do the following: